campossalex/Kafka/lab4.md

 ### 4. Click anywhere in the "Schema Text" field, not the green "Browse" button.

-### 5.Copy the content of `customers_v1.asc`file and paste in the "Schema Text" field.
+### 5. Copy the content of `customers_v1.asc`file and paste in the "Schema Text" field.
 Run following commands to print file content, so you can copy it:

 ````
 cat customers_v1.asc
 ````